 Announcements are one of the first things your learners see when they enter your course.
 Announcements can provide timely information for your learners about class activities and time-sensitive material.
 Announcements can be used to remind learners of assignment and/or test dates, post changes to the course, announce upcoming events (such as a guest speaker), etc.

 You can post multiple announcements when setting up your course and select a specific day for the announcement to be displayed by choosing staggered future start dates.
 For example, you know now that you want to post an announcement about the midterm exam and another about the final.
 Write both announcements now, but set the midterm announcement to display the week before the midterm and the final exam announcement to display a week before the final.
-Students will not be able to view either announcement until their assigned start date.
+Students will not be able to view either announcement until its assigned start date.

 You can use Quicklinks within the announcement to direct students to a particular section of your course.
 You can display (release) announcements based on conditions you choose by using Release Conditions.